ConversatAI/Annotations/README.md

-# Annotator Instructions for Dataset Quality Assessment
+# Instructions to Annotators for Dataset Quality Assessment

 ## 1. Purpose of the Annotation Task